cb-kozel/kozel-modules/modules/react-native-aic-demo/README.md

 ## Description

 This is a React Native application named AicDemo.
 The application fetches and displays artworks from an API provided by the Art Institute of Chicago (AIC).
 It includes a search functionality that allows users to search for specific artworks at AIC.
+This frontend module is designed to be used with the Django-aic-demo backend module.

 Key features of the application include: